 Who We Are

-At a time of rapid transformation and accelerating crises in the world, the four of us are joining together in offering our newest tools, not yet offered to the public.
+At a time of rapid transformation and accelerating crises in the world, the three of us are joining together in offering our newest tools, not yet offered to the public.
 Arnina and Miki are sisters.
-Emma and Sharon are CNVC certification candidates whose work is based on the ongoing integration of Arnina’s and Miki’s bodies of work.
+Emma is a CNVC certification candidate whose work is based on the ongoing integration of Arnina’s and Miki’s bodies of work.
 The work presented in this course is at the leading edge of bringing together the personal and the systemic.
 We will focus on purpose and on healing from trauma, and provide immediate support for challenges and long-term capacity building: the inner and the outer.

 What You Can Take Away

 This is a short course, and the territory we want to cover is vast.
 We anticipate a fast pace with lots of content, deep engagement, and as much tenderness as needed to be able to make and to integrate the leaps we want for all of us.

 Here are some of the benefits we imagine, for both individuals and organizations:

 - Having a clear direction

 Even while life continues to be challenging, you can find clarity about what is yours to do – individually and organizationally – and what you can put in place in order to be able to do it.

 An honest and compassionate articulation of your strengths and limitations is key to being able to mobilize resources with clarity and effectiveness.

 - An understanding of the power of honoring capacity limits